 Crassula rogersii Schönland

-Crassula rogersii is a small, succulent shrub, up to 12 inches (30 cm) tall, with fleshy, red stems and club-shaped leaves.
-The leaves are covered with short, white hairs giving them a velvety appearance and a felt-like texture.
-It remains green in shady spots but is at its best with plenty of sunlight, where the leaves become tipped with red.
-The flowers are pale yellow, star-shaped and held in small clusters at the end of thin stems.
+Crassula rogersii is a small succulent shrub with fleshy red stems and club-shaped leaves.
+It grows up to 12 inches (30 cm) tall.
+Leaves are covered with short, white hairs giving them a velvety texture.
+It remains green in shady spots but is at its best with plenty of sunlight where the leaves become tipped with red.
+Flowers are pale yellow, star-shaped, and held in small clusters at the end of thin stems.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).